 "Even with a GPS, sometimes I just can’t find an unfamiliar airport.
 It’s even worse at night.
 Any tips would be greatly appreciated!" — Rich D.

-Step one in becoming an airport dowser is knowing what you’re looking for.
+Whether or not you use cockpit technology, there are some low-tech solutions you should also employ.
 Too often, pilots look for an airport without consulting an airport diagram or sectional.
-What’s the runway layout?
-This tells you what shapes you are looking for.
-Where are you approaching from?
-The most difficult airport to see is one with a single long runway when you’re approaching perpendicular to that runway.
-It really helps to know that in advance.
-Where is it relative to any obvious landmarks, like a nearby lake or hill?
+The runway layout tells you what shapes you’re looking for.
+The most difficult airport to see is one with a single, long runway when you’re approaching perpendicular to that runway.
+Check for obvious landmarks, like a nearby lake or hill.

 In busy residential areas, look for the area that isn’t built up.
-Likewise at night, a metropolitan airport is surrounded by a sea of lights, but the airport itself is often the dark area.
-It’s less lit than the average urban neighborhood.
-Look for the hole in the lights.
+Likewise at night, a metropolitan airport is usually surrounded by a sea of lights.
+That means the airport itself is often hiding in a big dark patch.

 Sighting the rotating beacon is great, but don’t just scan left and right searching for it.
-Hold your gaze in a particular direction for at least five seconds so you can see the white flash and the green flash.
-It’s the combination that shows you’ve found, finally, the airport.”
+Hold your gaze in a particular direction for at least five seconds, so you can see the white flash and the green flash.